Get involved and find a place for you.

 Choose something specific to fund.
 The school has many needs.
 It can be satisfying to know what your contribution is doing.
 Here are some options.

-- $1100 for furnishings.
-The new classrooms need to be furnished.
-Benches and desks for children cost $1100 for each classroom.
-Additional furniture, including chalkboard, teacher’s desk, supply cabinet – costs another $1100.
+$1800 for furnishings.
+The new classroom will need to be furnished.
+Benches and desks for children cost $1800 for the new classroom.
+Additional furniture, including chalkboard, teacher’s desk, supply cabinet – costs another $1800.

 $470 for food.
 Provide lunch for all 295 kids in school for one week.
 Parents volunteer in the school garden to put fresh vegetables on the lunch table.
 Some staples don't grow in the garden -- oil, rice, maize – and have to be purchased.

 $190 for one child to attend school for the year.
 The reason we are building a school is that the area is deeply impoverished.
 Many parents cannot afford to send their children to school.
 You can ensure that some poor kid gets a chance.